 Legion of Super-Heroes.
 The Great Darkness Saga is considered one of the all-time best Legion stories.
 The villain is Darkseid—a plot element that seems trite nowadays because of Darkseid's overexposure.
 But the story is from 1982, when that was a new idea - back then, Darkseid was a very obscure character who showed up in a low-selling comic from a decade ago.

 Spider-Man was a unique deconstruction of superheroes when he was first created.
 The idea of a superhero who was a normal teenager like the readers and who had a normal life hadn't been done before, along with the idea that superpowers not only couldn't solve your personal problems, but could make your life worse.
-Nowadays, this is nothing special.
+Nowadays, this is nothing new.

 "The Night Gwen Stacy Died".
 Today, especially with The Dark Age of Comic Books, it's not rare for characters to be killed off left and right, but back then, the thought killing off such a beloved and popular character was unfathomable.
 It's often credited with ushering comics into the Bronze Age.